 Graphics Processing Unit (GPU) or graphics card which turns data into signals which are sent to the monitor.
 This data then creates the imagery or video you see on the screen.

 Memory (RAM): where game information is stored to be loaded or retrieved quickly.
 Here gamers consider how much RAM they might need, the frequency at which data can be transferred and speed (latency) of that information.
+Modern games generally require either 4GB or 8GB as the minimum RAM, newer games are now requiring 16GB and 32GB which helps ensure the best gameplay experience.
 What to know more about memory for your gaming PC?
 Find the best gaming memory for your gaming PC.

 Hard drive or Solid State Drive (SSD) is where game information, data, programs and other applications are stored on the computer permanently and retrieved when required.
 Most PC gamers prefer a solid state drive, as it provides greater speed, long term durability and reduces power consumption when compared to a hard drive.